UsernameTaken420/veritasVeniat/content/posts/blogstack.md

 ### The setup

-From the get-go, the idea was to have everything from the blog available on Github (https://github.com/UsernameTaken420/veritasVeniat), so this meant that the code had to be stored there and (if possible) not require any sort of manual steps to cause a site update on commit.
+From the get-go, the idea was to have everything from the blog available on [Github](https://github.com/UsernameTaken420/veritasVeniat), so this meant that the code had to be stored there and (if possible) not require any sort of manual steps to cause a site update on commit.

 ### Minimal AWS knowledge to the rescue

-AWS Amplify Hosting (https://docs.aws.amazon.com/amplify/latest/userguide/welcome.html) turned out to be the answer to my plight, straight-up taking the latest Github commit, running `hugo server` and hosting the result.
+[AWS Amplify Hosting](https://docs.aws.amazon.com/amplify/latest/userguide/welcome.html) turned out to be the answer to my plight, straight-up taking the latest Github commit, running `hugo server` and hosting the result.